jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 Claw          M            S              1D6+1D12         As for Leg          -

-104
-Alex Greene (order #3140110)                                                                                8
-         Bear, Polar
+## Bear, Polar
-One of the largest and most aggressive species of bear, the polar bear lives on the frozen wastes and ice floes of the world’s arctic regions.
+One of the largest and most aggressive species of bear, the polar bear lives on the frozen wastes and ice floes of the world's arctic regions.
 It is a strictly carnivorous creature, dining primarily on seals and fish.

 Polar bears are excellent swimmers.
-They have little fear of humans and will often treat them as prey if they come into the bears’ territory.
+They have little fear of humans and will often treat them as prey if they come into the bears' territory.

            Dice         Average              1D20         Hit Location               AP/HP
 STR           3D6+21       32                   1-3          Right Hind Leg             3/9